Cpt-Dingus/blog-page/docs/Reflashing samsung firmware.md

 # Preamble

 This article will guide you on how to reflash your Samsung phone's stock firmware if you are facing issues that require a full wipe of the OS.
-When done properly, it should be perfectly safe, especially since this guide is instructed under your phone's protected state, which will NOT flash any unknown or incorrect binaries.
-However please keep in mind, *this guide describes some sensitive processes, which - if done incorrectly - CAN cause permanent damage to your device.
+When done properly, it should be perfectly safe and have feasibly no risk of damage to your device.
+To ensure that, this guide instructs you to enable your phone's protected state, which will NOT flash any unknown or incorrect binaries. <u>However please keep in mind, that this guide describes some sensitive processes, which - if done incorrectly - CAN cause permanent damage to your device.</u>

 > ***I HOLD NO LIABLITY FOR ANY DAMAGE YOU MIGHT DO TO YOUR DEVICE.***

 # Uses

-Reflashing the firmware can fix issues that stem from corrupted OS files which wouldn't normally get replaced/fixed using a factory reset.
+Reflashing the firmware can fix issues that stem from corrupted OS files which wouldn't normally get replaced/fixed using a standard factory reset.
 Another use is when you have an issue with updating your device, including but not limited to the settings app stating: `Your current software version isn't supported.
 Visit a service centre.` and refusing to download any new updates.

 # Dangers

-Make sure to download the correct binaries, select every file correctly, **FOLLOW THIS GUIDE TO THE TEE.** Deviating or making mistakes can vary from a simple error message to you owning a fancy paperweight. ***Don't mess around with random switches if you don't know what you are doing.
+Make sure to download the correct binaries, select every file correctly, and **FOLLOW THIS GUIDE TO THE TEE.** Deviating or making mistakes can vary from a simple error message to you owning a fancy paperweight. ***Don't mess around with random switches if you don't know what you are doing.
 Really.***

 - Flashing an incorrect binary or messing around with random settings within Odin **CAN** brick your device.
-- Flashing an unofficial binary **WILL** trip the Knox e-fuse within your phone breaking all Knox functionality and will also void its warranty.
+- Flashing an unofficial binary **WILL** trip the Knox e-fuse within your phone breaking all Knox functionality while also voiding its warranty.
 Only download official binaries to avoid this from happening.

 # Making the process safe

-- As a safety precaution, if your phone has an Exynos chipset, it is advised to enable the **OEM lock** prior to following this guide.
-If you have a Snapdragon chipset, it's already permanently enabled. **If the OEM lock is enabled, you don't have to worry about bricking your device or tripping your phone's knox and warranty.** The lock makes you only able to flash official binaries, if you choose an invalid binary your phone will simply refuse it.
+Samsung phones have two locks that exist to limit what binaries you're able to flash:
+- An **FRP (Factory Reset Protection) lock** in place to not be able to flash any binaries on stolen devices which are still connected to a Google account
+- An **OEM lock** which ensures you can only flash official and valid binaries

+If your phone has a **Snapdragon chipset**, it is <u>permanently enabled</u>.
+If your phone uses an **Exynos chipset**, you have to enable this in Android's developer options.
+It should be on by default.
+> You can find out which chipset you have by downloading an app such as `CPU-Z`.